-Is your pet a little... special?
-Rather than tip toeing around, does it stomp about proudly like a king or queen?
+Rather than tip toeing around, does your pet stomp about proudly like a king or queen?
 Here, you can find out about Egyptian royal names and their meanings!
-Maybe you’ll find the perfect name for your furry little friend?
-Cleopatra and Hatschepsut are some of the few female Pharaohs that have become well-known.

-As these names are a little hard to pronounce, they are best for small animals or birds because they don’t have to understand and respond to their names.
+For pets, the names Nefertiti, Ramses, Cheops are especially beautiful.
+But beware: Most of the names are hard to pronounce.
+They're best for small animals or birds because they don’t have to understand and respond to their names.
 Or you could consider a shortened name or nickname, like Neffy, Hatsche or Hatschyyyy ;)